 It should come as no surprise that I’m a big fan of Shelby Foote and his writing.
 I especially wish that I had been blessed with a storytelling tongue as melodious and fluid as his was, though his is now silent.
 My tongue never could keep pace with my mind.
 That’s why writing is so important to me in expressing my thoughts to others.

-I’m now at work on my second novel, a sequel to the first, which I hope to finish in the spring of 2019.
+I recently published my first novel, titled Find the Wind’s Eye.
+I’m now at work on a sequel, which I hope to finish in the spring of 2022.